riverside-elvis/ho-shang-kung/README.md

 I'm fairly sure I've transcribed
 CJK characters correctly,
-except perhaps for the following:

-- Ch.
-5 畜 - the top component isn't quite 玄 in the original, but I can't find a likely alternative - 畜 in ctext
-- Ch.
-57 誖 - 冖 is a closed box in the original - 諱 in ctext

-Where I was unable to locate
-a Unicode encoding for a character,
+and where I was unable to locate a Unicode code-point for a character,
 I've replaced the missing character with □.

+- Chs.
+3 and 62 - 水 radical on the left with 亯 + 羊 (U+263AB) vertically on the right - both are 厚 in ctext
 - Ch.
-3  - 水 radical on the left with 亠 + 囗 + 日 + 羊 vertically on the right - 厚 in ctext
-- Ch.
-62 - 淳 with 子 as 日 + 羊 vertically - 淳 in ctext
-- Ch.
-64 - two horizontal components, 九 (?) + something I can't decipher vertically on the left with 㸓 on the right - 伏 in ctext
-- Ch.
-73 - probably 糸 radical on the left with 戰 on the right - 繟 in ctext
+73 - 糸 radical on the left with 戰 on the right - 繟 in ctext

 I found a few typos along the way and left them as-is.